Universal uncertainty estimation for nuclear detector signals with neural networks and ensemble learning: Methodology

 \subsection{Preliminaries of neural networks and deep learning}

-Artificial neural networks had been invented since 1950s, and regained great attention soon after AlexNet succeeded in image classification \cite{10.1145/3065386}.
+Artificial neural networks were invented in the 1950's, but gained significant attention soon after AlexNet succeeded in image classification \cite{10.1145/3065386}.
 AlexNet was a classical convolutional neural network (CNN) aimed at two-dimensional grid data, typically in computer vision.
 Many well-crafted architectures \cite{DBLP:conf/cvpr/SzegedyLJSRAEVR15,DBLP:conf/cvpr/HeZRS16} were proposed after the success of AlexNet.
 Actually, CNNs can not only be two-dimensional, but also three-dimensional \cite{Ai_2018} or one-dimensional \cite{ABDELJABER2017154}, depending on the structure of the data.

 Fig.~\ref{fig:conv1d} illustrates the working principle of one-dimensional (1D) convolution layer, which is used throughout the paper.
 For each slice of the kernel matrix (K*IC), it is convolved with the input feature map at a specific location to generate one line of output (OL).
 The convolution is in essence the multiply-and-accumulate (MAC) operation fundamental to any implementation of CNN.
-The convolved result is then added by the per-channel bias, and finally an optional activation function (usually the rectified linear unit, or ReLU \cite{xu2015empirical}) applies to the sum.
+The convolved result is then added by the per-channel bias, and finally an optional activation function (usually the rectified linear unit, or ReLU \cite{xu2015empirical}) is applied to the sum.
 This process is executed recurrently to produce the OC output channels.

 It should be noted that the fully-connected matrix multiplication, usually after 1D convolution, can also be represented by Fig.~\ref{fig:conv1d} when stride S equals the kernel size K. The only difference is that each slice of the kernel is used only \emph{once}, instead of reusing across the input length (IL).